Medical Tourism Blog

 THEPLUS Plastic Surgery

-THE PLUS Plastic Surgery stands out as the premier clinic for Soft Chin FTM procedures in Korea, thanks to its world-renowned team of board-certified surgeons and its unwavering commitment to excellence in facial contouring.
-Led by Dr. Kim, an award-winning expert in 3D implants and facial harmony, and Dr. Jeong, the President of the Korean Society of Plastic Surgeons and a global authority on rhinoplasty, the clinic offers unparalleled expertise in achieving natural, balanced results tailored to each individual’s features.
-Dr. Lee further enhances the team with her extensive background in breast augmentation and her dedication to long-lasting, natural outcomes.
-Located in the heart of Gangnam’s Garosu-gil, THE PLUS Plastic Surgery provides a comprehensive, patient-centered experience across four state-of-the-art floors, from consultation to post-operative care.
-The clinic’s surgeons are not only highly skilled practitioners but also respected educators and researchers, regularly contributing to international medical forums and advancing the field through ongoing academic involvement.
-With a philosophy rooted in safety, patient satisfaction, and the harmonious enhancement of natural beauty, THE PLUS Plastic Surgery is the top choice for anyone seeking Soft Chin FTM surgery in Korea.
+THE PLUS Plastic Surgery stands out as the premier clinic for Soft Chin FTM procedures in Korea, thanks to its world-renowned team of board-certified surgeons and its unwavering commitment to patient-centered care.
+Led by Dr. Kim, an award-winning expert in 3D implants, facial contouring, and rhinoplasty, and Dr. Jeong, the President of the Korean Society of Plastic Surgeons and a global authority on functional and aesthetic rhinoplasty, the clinic brings together unparalleled expertise and innovation.
+Dr. Lee, with her extensive background in breast surgery and natural, long-lasting results, further enhances the clinic’s multidisciplinary approach.
+Located in the heart of Gangnam’s Garosu-gil, THE PLUS offers a comprehensive, state-of-the-art environment spanning four floors, ensuring seamless care from consultation to post-operative recovery.
+The clinic’s surgeons are not only skilled practitioners but also respected educators and researchers, regularly contributing to international medical forums and advancing the field through scholarly work.
+Their philosophy centers on achieving harmonious, natural results tailored to each individual, with safety and satisfaction as top priorities.
+For those seeking Soft Chin FTM surgery, THE PLUS Plastic Surgery’s blend of technical mastery, artistic vision, and dedication to continuous improvement makes it the best choice in Korea.

 You can check out their website here: THEPLUS Plastic Surgery Website